dst78/ong/README.md

 ONG is deeply inspired by the Ocean Noise Generator "guitar" pedal built by [Syntherjack](https://syntherjack.net/ocean-noise-generator/).
 I'm releasing this software version with permission from them.

 ## releases
-v1.1.0 NAME TBD
+v1.1.0 viscosity
+* re-coupled the wave graphics to the sound engine parameters for a more pleasant tweaking experience. the graphic generation has been optimized and should be lag-free now
+* vastly improved the ambience tweak-ability in the parameter menu
 * cleaned up sound engine to allow for total silence through the various volume controls

-v1.0.2 viscosity
-* re-coupled the wave graphics to the sound engine parameters for a more pleasant tweaking experience. the graphic generation has been optimized and should be lag-free now
-* minor code cleanup
+* general code cleanup

 v1.0.1 ocean cleanup
 * decoupled the graphics from engine wave speed to prevent UI slowdown / hangs